 Modern stripper wells still look much like Walter Trout’s original, but they enjoy the reliability and efficiency that 85 more years of evolving technology have produced.
 Lufkin Industries has continued to manufacture advanced pumping units in demand worldwide.
 General Electric, which acquired Lufkin Industries for $3.3 billion in 2013, closed the 1902 downtown foundry in 2015.

-As with nearly every segment of the petroleum industry, artificial lift systems — including the venerable pump jack — are also benefiting from inclusion of “smart” technology, notes a representative from another leading oil field supply company.
+As with nearly every segment of the petroleum industry, artificial lift systems — including the venerable pump jack — are also benefiting from inclusion of “smart” technology, notes a representative from another leading oilfield supply company.

-“By improving pump efficiencies without adding significantly to operating costs, smart well technology stands to extend by years the economic life of many of these wells and, by extension, add millions of barrels of oil to U.S. reserves,” he concludes.
+“By improving pump efficiencies without adding significantly to operating costs, smart well technology stands to extend by years the economic life of many of these wells and, by extension, add millions of barrels of oil to U.S. reserves,” he concluded.

 Edwin L. Drake (1819-1880) became the “father of the petroleum industry” when he drilled what most consider America’s first commercial oil well on August 27, 1859, near Titusville, Pennsylvania.
 He used a steam engine and cable-tool rig.
-Learn more by visiting the Drake Well Museum.

 Drilling technologies, including rotary “fishtail” bits the the coned bits of Howard Hughes Sr. are described in Making Hole — Drilling Technology.
-Another drilling advance came in 1933 with the use of slant drilling to solve a major oil field crisis - see Technology and the “Conroe Crater.“
+Another drilling advance came in 1933 with the use of slant drilling — see Technology and the “Conroe Crater.“